 The amount that a family pays for rent and utilities (the family share) will never be less than the family's TTP but may be greater than the TTP depending on the rent charged for the unit the family selects.

 10.2.2 Minimum Rent

-HC has established a minimum rent of \$50 per month.
+HC has established a minimum rent of \$50 per month for HCV programs, other than VASH.